 6. Make it fun.
 When vegetables don’t look like what the kiddos expect, the result can be lots of giggles (and hopefully some taste testing).
 Spiralize zucchini, cucumbers, and squash into noodles and add them to an easy pasta recipe.
 Make a game of slurping them up!

 7. Let the kids plan dinner.
 When you’re meal planning, let your kids come up with one of the weeknight dinner ideas.
 It’s another way to give them some control.
 Let them pick out fruits and vegetables at the grocery store.
 And when kids help make dinner, they’re more likely to eat it.
-These kid-sized cooking tools make it easy to teach your children some basic cooking skills.

 8. Put a twist on a family favorite.
 Your children probably have a few tried-and-true picky eater recipes they love.
 But you and your partner don’t want to be stuck eating chicken fingers or mac ‘n cheese every night.
 Rather than make separate meals for everyone, put a healthy spin on something your kids will find familiar, but everyone can enjoy.